antibland/starting_point/README.md

 ###Modular CSS Approach###

-This just means all the `CSS` is broken down in partials (footer, animations, common, forms, etc.).
+This just means all the `CSS` is broken down into partials (footer, animations, common, forms, etc.).
 These partials tend to make your code much easier to manage as your project grows.
+Footer changes go in the footer partial; new animations go in the animations partial. `CSS` turns out okay if you are consistent and practical.

 ##Grunt Tasks##
 Starting Point uses [Grunt][4] to handle some common, yet tedious, tasks.